How Does Post-Construction Collaboration Make Great Spaces Better? Find Out!

 At the Friends Center for Children, we designed a building for 70 children.
 After only five years, there was a need for more space, specifically for infants.

-In the initial design, we had created a flexible space for music and movement which, although a wonderful amenity, could be converted into this new classroom.
-We learned from teachers and staff what elements which configuration would work best for the new infant room.
+In the initial design, we had created a flexible space for music and movement which, although a wonderful amenity, could be converted into a new classroom.
+We worked with teachers and staff to establish parameters and design options for a new infant room.
 In short order, we added new hand sinks, a diaper-changing station, cabinetry, and furniture to convert the intentionally sparsely furnished movement studio into an infant classroom.

 A new playscape that grew out of a design charrette with the new users—students!